-If you are using Marula oil for the first time, try using it at night after washing your face.
+- If you are using Marula oil for the first time, try using it at night after washing your face.
 Apply 3 - 4 drops to your entire face and neck.
-This is when most of the skin repair is happening, so this is a great time to add a nourishing facial oil to your routine.
+Nighttime is when skin repair is happening, so this is a great time to add a nourishing facial oil to your routine.
 If you find you like it, try using it in the morning as well.

-- Add a couple drops of Marula oil to your cleanser for more hydration and to offset the drying effect of washing your face.
+- Add a couple drops to your cleanser for more hydration and to offset the drying effect of washing your face.